-2018 Fantasy Football Draft Prep: Preseason reactions on the Buccaneers' RBs, Jaguars' WR, more
+2018 Fantasy Football Draft Prep: Preseason reactions on Demaryius Thomas, Evan Engram, much more

 ADP expectation: Wilson has not always been the third or fourth quarterback off the board in drafts.
 He's a great pickup in Round 6.
 Carson will get attention starting in that same round but because there's concern he could eventually lose work to rookie Rashaad Penny, he's best taken in Round 7.
 Also, the concept of taking Carson and Penny in back-to-back rounds is gaining steam now that the Seahawks are looking a little bit better up front.

+- Is Matt Ryan not flyin'?
+His O-line was leaky, his receivers dropped three passes and some of Ryan's attempts were off-target.
+Yeah, sure, he didn't play with Julio Jones, and he did play against the Jaguars' outstanding defense.
+Not sure whether or not to be concerned about Ryan but I am confident he's ranked properly outside of the first 10 rounds.

+- If the Dolphins use Frank Gore as much as Kenyan Drake, they're idiots.
+Drake should dominate playing time in Miami -- he's their best playmaker.
+It helps the nerves to have seen Drake play every snap -- and make a great downfield catch -- in Miami's hurry-up offense.

+So what Fantasy Football sleepers should you snatch in your draft?
+And which wide receiver can you wait on until late?
 Visit SportsLine now to get Fantasy Football cheat sheets from the model that called Alvin Kamara's huge breakout last season and find out.

 Fantasy Football Today Newsletter